 Counseling Services: As part of the Assessment, Orientation, Counseling (AOC) matriculation requirement, all new students view an online orientation hosted by the counseling department and complete an electronic one-semester student education plan (SEP) that is reviewed by an educational advisor.
 All students, both new and continuing, are able to meet with counselors in face-to-face appointments, and via express walk-in counseling; however, online appointments are also available.
 During online appointments, counseling takes place in "chat" format through Blackboard (Bb 9.1).
-If an SEP is developed, the counselor emails a PDF of the SEP to the student.
-On December 13, 2013, full-time counselors drove to the IRC site and met with IRC students one-on-one to complete educational plans and address any questions they had.
+If an SEP is developed, the counselors drove to the IRC site and met with IRC students one-one to complete educational plans and address any questions they had.